 Make it 'not' fitness

-We admit it, you you can't escape the need to break a sweat.
-When it comes to exercise (well, effective exercise, that is) there's no getting around the fact that you're going to need to get up and shake that booty.
-The sofa and Netflix can wait.
+We'll admit it, you you can't escape the need to break a sweat.
+When it comes to exercise (well, effective exercise, that is) there's no getting around the fact that you're going to need to get up and shake that booty - Netflix can wait.

-The good news, however, staying fit and healthy doesn't have to be a bore.
-You can combine fitness with something slightly more enjoyable so you've got something to look forward to.
-How about a Saturday morning gym session followed by brunch, or a weekday exercise class made sweeter by the promise of happy hour drinks afterwards?
+The good news, however, is that staying fit and healthy doesn't have to be a bore.
+You can combine fitness with something slightly more enjoyable so you've got something to look forward to, or go beyond the gym completely.
+How about a Saturday morning gym session followed by brunch, a weekday exercise class made sweeter by the promise of happy hour drinks afterwards - or a football game in the park with friends?

 Have someone tell you what to do